Transport mobility package – current legal status

 Such a company must also financially secure the vehicles performing the transports.
 The amount of collateral for the first car of the fleet is €1,800.
 Each additional vehicle must be secured with an amount of min.
 EUR 900.

-Mobility Package 2023 – the latest regulatory changes
+Mobility package 2023 – the third stage of changes

-While the original plans for the phased implementation of the mobility package in Europe did not include significant changes for 2023, the situation has changed somewhat.
-This is due to the general dynamics of change and national law – Polish regulations had to be adapted to the mobility package so that the various provisions are not mutually exclusive.
+Although the original plans for the phased implementation of the mobility package in Europe did not figure in any significant changes for 2023, the plans have been modified over time.
+One of the reasons for the new approach was the need to align national laws with the mobility package so that the various provisions in Polish laws and EU regulations are not mutually exclusive.

 2023 will see changes in three areas regarding the mobility package.
-What does the regulatory update cover?
+The new and updated regulations specifically addressed:

 Parking bases with a minimum number of places